adbecker/tsiR/README.md

 ## Introduction

-Currently fits and runs the TSIR model using a number of different fitting options, both Bayesian and frequentist.
-Soon will be updated with TSIR(S) functions.
+This R package fits and runs the TSIR model using a number of different options, both Bayesian and frequentist.
+The package will be updated with TSIRS functions.

 ### Version
 0.0.1.0